 Money deposit in bank or financial institution:

-Money can be in your personal account or acceptable member of family’s account.
-Acceptable members of family who can hold funds to support your studies are;
+Money can be in your personal account or acceptable member of the family’s account.
+Acceptable members of a family who can hold funds to support your studies are;

 - your partner (spouse or de facto partner, including same-sex de facto partners)

 - your grandparents